Available Works

 From the moment the viewer encounters the paintings, they can relate to an abstract landscape determined by the various degrees of prominence of a clearly identifiable horizon line.
 The horizon focuses the attention on far away distances that yield to the image of expansive and ever-deepening skies.
 The works take on additional depth of meaning as the initial impressions are then led by the awareness of Paul Roorda’s creative process.
 The paintings become windows to different parts of the world and expose the viewer to the effects of those various local elements, weather, minerals, pollution, the passage of time.

 Encountering Paul Roorda’s works allows the viewer to engage with the levels of complexity generated by the tension between the visible abstraction and the representational nature of the works.
 The tension nevertheless yields atmospheric environments, sometimes turbulent, sometimes ethereal, and yet other times very structured, with allusions to the concreteness and solidity of stone offering a support to the suggestions of open, boundless landscapes.
 In some cases, such as in Himare I and II, the landscape itself alludes to the impermanence of stone.
-Seeing Through Walls presents a beauty that exposes an anxious turbulence that does not find a resolution.
-The quiet beauty and turbulence of the works can be construed as calls to collective and immediate action required to create a different outcome in our world.

 The title of the exhibition, Seeing Through Walls has a twofold sense.
 In the figurative sense, seeing the effect of weather and climate change on the walls and therefore inferring human influence; and in the literal sense, encountering an exercise to access other levels of awareness by using the paintings as a means to access other realities.